 Pangong Tso Weather

 Cold is how the weather here always is.
 Days in summer will be moderately warm but you will still need to put on a jacket, because of the cold winds.
-At nights, even in summer, temperature can drop down to zero degree Celsius.
-During winter, the lakes freezes completely and temperatures drops several degrees below zero.
+At nights, even in summer, the temperature can drop several degrees below 0.

 Pangong Tso Altitude